 Response: Undisputed as to the statement of the Report.
-Disputed as to materiality, as the

-Carter-Baker Report and its recommendations are more than fifteen years out of date and the report was not specific to issues in Montana elections.
+Disputed as to materiality, as the Carter-Baker Report and its recommendations are more than fifteen years old, and the report was not specific to issues in Montana elections.

 23. One of the pillars of the Carter-Baker Report was a recognition of the need for robust voter identification laws.
 Exhibit 1-5, pp. iv-v, 6.
 According to the Carter-Baker Report, robust voter identification laws are the "bedrocks of a modern election system" and "essential to guarantee the free exercise of the vote by all U.S. citizens."
 Exhibit 1-5, pp. 9-10; see also Exhibit 1-7, p.
-5 (scientifically establishing that voter identification laws, including "photo ID" requirements, "can reduce perceptions of voter fraud when the public learns about these restrictions").
+5 (scientifically establishing that voter identification laws, including "photo ID"

+requirements, "can reduce perceptions of voter fraud when the public learns about these restrictions").

-Response: Disputed as misleading and inaccurate.
+Response: Disputed as misleading, immaterial, and inaccurate.
 According to the Carter-Baker Report, "Effective voter registration and voter identification are bedrocks of a modern election system, and "greater uniformity in procedures for voter registration and identification is essential to guarantee the free exercise of the vote by all U.S. citizens."
 Def.'s Ex.
 1-5 at 9-10 (emphasis added).
+Before SB 169, Montana had voter identification requirements, and there is no evidence that the existing law was insufficiently robust or contributed to perceptions of voter fraud.